chrizz1001/jquery-pagechange/README.md

-jquery-pagechange
+zz_page
 =================

-jquery-pagechange is a small script to make any website loading it´s content via AJAX
+zz_page is a small script to make any website loading it´s content via AJAX

 Requirements: